 Studying with us will provide you with the analytical and pragmatic tools to address global challenges, issues of inequalities, violence, migration, health, justice and security.
-Our qualifications are grounded in theory from different disciplines but are practice based, providing both ideas to challenge you and practical skills for working in international development.
+Our qualifications are grounded in theory from different disciplines but are practice-based, providing both ideas to challenge you and practical skills for working in international development.

 When you study with us you’ll be connecting with students across the globe.
 Our teaching staff come from a range of fascinating backgrounds, including human rights law and leading international NGOs, with each bringing their own experiences to their teaching.

 As well as the modules and qualifications we teach at postgraduate level, we also have an undergraduate module, International development, which contributes to a number of undergraduate qualifications.

 Our qualifications are designed for people working in development and professionals in related fields, such as engineers, health workers, scientists and educationalists, as well as people looking to move into development work.
-Find out more about how we can support your career and see how previous students used their qualification.